-The Centers for Disease Control and Prevention recommended that bars and restaurants use disposable or digital menus to limit the spread of COVID-19.
+The Center for Disease Control and Prevention recommended that bars and restaurants use disposable or digital menus to limit the spread of COVID-19.
 Restaurants seem to be taking this advice.

 Whether it’s a simple laminated stand on tables or mobilizing an entire contactless ordering system, QR code menus have become the norm when dining at restaurants during the pandemic.

 Scott Selman, head of marketing of Titan Hospitality Group, said the collection of restaurants in the D.C. area are currently using QR codes on table coasters.
 Selman said the group was already looking into touchless menu technology before the pandemic struck as a cost-cutting solution.

 “People have been loving the ease of access,” Selman said.
 “For many of our patrons, it’s an experience they continue to talk about.”

 At another D.C. area restaurant, Espita, co-owner and general manager Josh Phillips is also using QR codes.
 His Mexican restaurant uses integrated technology called GoTab, which uses the codes to handle both menus and payment.

 Phillips said it only took an afternoon to set up the system.
 So far, he’s had few complaints.
 In fact, Phillips said, some guests who initially disliked the QR codes came around to them by the end of their meal.

 “[One guest] interacted with it and changed her tune to ‘I know I was hating on this QR code thing, but this is actually great.
 Why doesn’t everyone do this?’”
 Phillips said.
 “That’s a pattern I see repeatedly with the few people that have had complaints.
 By the end of the meal, they are always on board and think it is great.”